Skip to content

 Scenario 4: Administrator

-A company administrator managing system configuration needs:
+A company administrator managing system configuration.

 Setting Up Permission Types

-Best Practices:
+Best Practices

 • Always enable "Access [Module]" before specific operations